apache/mesos/docs/scheduler-http-api.md

 ## Calls

 The following calls are currently accepted by the master.
 The canonical source of this information is [scheduler.proto](https://github.com/apache/mesos/blob/master/include/mesos/v1/scheduler/scheduler.proto) (NOTE: The protobuf definitions are subject to change before the beta API is finalized).
 Note that when sending JSON encoded Calls, schedulers should encode raw bytes in Base64 and strings in UTF-8.
+All non-`SUBSCRIBE` calls should include the `Mesos-Stream-Id` header, explained in the [`SUBSCRIBE`](#subscribe) section. `SUBSCRIBE` calls should never include the `Mesos-Stream-Id` header.

 <a id="recordio-response-format"></a>